AdobeDocs/commerce-admin.en/help/stores-purchase/dhl.md

 1. Configure the handling fee options according to your requirements.

-   The handling fee is optional, and appears as an additional charge that is added to the DHL shipping cost.
+   The handling fee is optional, and appears as an extra charge that is added to the DHL shipping cost.
 If you want to include a handling fee, do the following:

    - For **Calculate Handling Fee**, select the method you want to use to calculate handling fees: